ArthurClemens/dialogic-js/README.md

 ### Menus

-Menus are supported with the same markup, with this difference: add `aria-role="menu"` to the element that has `data-content`.
+Menus are supported with the same markup as dialogs, with this difference: add `aria-role="menu"` to the element that has `data-content`.

 HTML markup to create menu behavior: